$0 Medicare Advantage plans: Are they really free?

-Understanding how health insurance works may seem difficult at first, but with a little introduction, you can use your health plan with confidence.
+Understanding how health insurance works may seem difficult at first.
+But with a bit of information and guidance, you can use your health plan with confidence.

 When you get health insurance, also called health coverage, you're taking a step to protect yourself from unexpected illnesses, injuries and accidents.
 Without health insurance, you would need to pay for expensive medical bills on your own.
-Once you're enrolled, you'll have access to important health benefits, including preventive care.
+Once you're enrolled in a plan, you'll have access to important health benefits, including preventive care.

 In California, residents must have qualifying health coverage.
 Without it, they may be charged a penalty when they file their state tax return.
 The only ways to avoid the penalty are to enroll in health insurance or get an exemption.